yvonen-s/tw-us-nationid/README.md

 #### Important notes
 - **This is not an exact accounting of U.S. military aid to Taiwan.** Assistance is issued by multiple federal agencies and can be vaguely classified and/or tangentially related; some transactions may be unavailable to the public.
 However, I hope they capture enough of the largest foreign transactions so that their relationships to each other sufficiently simulate actual trends.
 This is why the analysis focuses only on changes over time and relative statistics.
 - I am valuating all forms of aid absolutely regardless of whether they are grants, loans or sales.
 This is bad accounting practice but sufficient for project goal as peoples' perceptions of foreign aid tends to come from news headline dollar amounts, and the U.S.' intention in selling arms to Taiwan is not purely profit-seeking.
 - 'In kind' aid (foreign military training and excess defense articles) is converted to representative monetary amounts based on approximation values that were provided in the raw data.
-Delineated types of aid could be extracted from the dataframe separately to do different kinds of analysis.
-- Because of differences between the amounts of U.S. foreign arms sales that are notified, approved and delivered, major arms sales is represented as three `Notified Sales`, `Approved Sales`, `Delivered Sales`.
-The `totalsum` of aid provided per year uses only the amount `Delivered Sales`.
+- Major arms sales are represented as three data types `Notified Sales`, `Approved Sales`, `Delivered Sales`.
+The `totalsum` of aid provided per year uses only the amount of actual `Delivered Sales`.
 **_`aidtypes.png`_**.
 ### 5. dippol.py
 ----